tristanbettany/WaysOfWorking/README.md

 Commits Should always be small and attempt to contain code that performs only 1 job (Seperation of concerns).

-Commits should NEVER! be made directly to master or develop, oh and dont force push ever!
+Commits should NEVER be made directly to master or develop, oh and dont force push ever!

 ## Pull Requests